barotto/libRocketDoc/pages/tutorials/python_event_system.md

 ### Step 4: Custom Elements

 The next problem we'll hit when converting RocketInvaders is the ElementGame does not have a Python interface.
 Thus we can't give it focus when we start the game which means the defender cannot be moved until the user clicks the game with the mouse.
-To fix this, we need to define ElementGame to Python and register the Python instancer with Rocket::Factory instead of the C++ instancer.
+To fix this, we need to define ElementGame to Python and register the Python instancer with {{page.lib_ns}}::Factory instead of the C++ instancer.

 Let's define a static method on ElementGame to do this and call it from our game module's initialisation.